Africell: History

 United States Secretary of State Antony Blinken during a visit to Africell Angola in January 2024.

 Africell was founded in 2001 by US entrepreneur Ziad Dalloul.
 Africell launched its first commercial operations in The Gambia in 2001, before entering Sierra Leone in 2005 and building up a solid market leadership position in both West African countries.
 Subsequently, Africell Group expanded south and east, into Democratic Republic of Congo (2012) and Uganda (2014).
 Africell's strategy is to move into markets in which it can "make a positive difference" in terms of reducing prices, covering more territory, and improving internet speed and reliability.
 Africell ended services in Uganda in October 2021.

 In 2018, it was announced that Africell group had secured a $100m loan facility from the US Government's International Development Finance Corporation (DFC).
-DFC's substantial investment in Africell followed a strict due diligence process and reflects a policy goal of the US government to significantly increase its commercial investments in Africa.
+DFC's substantial investment in Africell followed a strict due diligence process and reflected a policy goal of the US government to significantly increase its commercial investments in Africa.
 In May 2022, Secretary of State Antony Blinken highlighted Africell as an example of US investment in sub-Saharan Africa making "real impact" and advancing "security and transparency" in the region.
 In a statement made by The White House during the 49th G7 Summit in Hiroshima, Japan, Africell was listed as a key vehicle of the Partnership for Global Infrastructure and Investment in the 'Lobito Corridor' region of Africa.
-Antony Blinken visited Africell's head office in Luanda in January 2024.
+Antony Blinken visited Africell's head office in Luanda in January 2024 and Africell's CEO, Ziad Dalloul, met President Joe Biden - along with the leaders of Angola, Democratic Republic of Congo, Tanzania and Zambia - in Lobito, Angola, in December 2024.
+In October 2024, Africell issued a $300 million debut public corporate bond, putting them among an elite cohort of African firms to have raised finance through public markets.

 Africell launched the Africell Impact Foundation in June 2022.
 It produced the DRC Pavilion at the 2023 London Design Biennale and has undertaken collaborations with organisations including the London School of Economics, Sotheby's and NBA Africa.
 Africell's podcast series about Sierra Leone, Salone Stories, which was co-produced with Sierra Leonean playwright and historian Charlie Haffner, included interviews with Dame Judi Dench, Aminatta Forna and David Sengeh.
+Africell's first feature length documentary, Lobito Bound, follows British explorer Dwayne Fields on an expedition across Africa's 'Lobito Corridor', and was released worldwide on Prime Video and Apple TV in December 2025.